 A Certificate of Appropriateness (CoA) is required for all proposed exterior alterations, new construction, and demolition within a locally-designated historic district, except for painting and routine maintenance.
 The CoA process involves two separate, though related, meetings that are open to the public.
 Both of these meetings occur monthly to allow the applications to be reviewed and decided upon in a timely manner.

 The first meeting is the Design Review Committee (DRC).
 Comprised of the architects of the HALRB, these professionals offer free technical and design advice to the applicant and help finalize the CoA request.
 The DRC meets the first Wednesday of every month, beginning at 6:30 PM.
 At the second meeting, the entire HALRB then reviews and renders a decision to approve or deny the CoA application.
 The HALRB meets the third Wednesday of each month, starting at 7:30 PM.
-Click here for the 2012 Meeting Schedule and CoA application.
+Click here for the 2013 CoA application and Meeting Schedule.

 How and when can I submit a CoA application?

 To appear before both the DRC and HALRB, CoA applications and supporting materials must be received by the County’s Historic Preservation Office by 5 PM on the third Wednesday of the month.
 Cases will be reviewed by both groups the following month.
 This is necessary so that the applications can be legally advertised, as required for public meetings of Arlington’s boards and commissions.
 The schedule also allows ample time for the applications and documentation to be copied, distributed, and reviewed by the DRC and HALRB members before their scheduled meetings.
 Examples of acceptable types of supporting documentation include photographs, site/construction plans, and material samples and drawings.